prateekg986/sih_protowave/README.md

 # ProtoWave Arduino Mega design package

-This package converts the SIH26040 concept into a buildable, fail-closed Arduino Mega prototype.
+This package contains SIH26040 concept into a buildable, fail-closed Arduino Mega prototype.
 The recommended physical arrangement is a descending gravity staircase, not a level row of bottles.